VirulentArc/ScriptCards/Spell Book Manager/readme.md

 A character can have one assigned spell book.
 If a spell book is already assigned, the Spell Book Assignment page shows the assigned spell book instead of the available list.
 Click the assigned spell book to remove it, then choose a different one if needed.

-Assigned spell books change the normal player workflow:
+Assigned spell books change how players choose and copy spells:

 - **Copy to Spell Book** copies from approved spell mules into the assigned spell book.
 - **Choose Spells** copies from the assigned spell book onto the actual character sheet.

-This makes it possible to support a wizard-style workflow where the player has a separate spell book character and only moves selected spells onto the playable character sheet.
+This makes it possible to support a wizard-style setup where the player has a separate spell book character and only moves selected spells onto the playable character sheet.

+For a wizard named Gandalf, for example, you could create an `SBM_Gandalf's Spellbook` character and assign that character as Gandalf's spell book.
+The player can then use **Copy to Spell Book** to add approved spells to that spell book, and **Choose Spells** to copy prepared or selected spells from the spell book onto Gandalf's actual character sheet.

 ---